liedekef/events-made-easy/readme.txt

 *  The *Members* page is used to manage all your members (e.g. membership status, custom member info).
 *  The *Memberships* page is used to define and manage your memberships.
 *  The *Countries/states* page can be used to define countries and states (in different languages) for personal info in membership and RSVP forms
-*  The *Send mails* page allows the planning, creation and management of mailings for events or generic info (many options possible)
+*  The *Send emails* page allows the planning, creation and management of mailings for events or generic info (many options possible)
 *  The *Scheduled actions* page is used to plan automated EME tasks (like sending reminders, cancel unpaid bookings, newsletter)).
 *  The *Cleanup actions* page
-*  The *Settings* page is used to set generic EME defaults for events, payment gateways, mailserver info, mail templates, ...
+*  The *Settings* page is used to set generic EME defaults for events, payment gateways, emailserver info, mail templates, ...
 *  Fine-grainded configurable access control (ACL) for managing events, locations, bookings, members, ...

 Events list and calendars can be added to your blogs through widgets, shortcodes and placeholders.
 See the full documentation at the [Official site](https://www.e-dynamics.be/wordpress/).